The 19th century Scottish author Emily Gerard collected local legends about a school of black magic high in the mountains of Transylvania.

 The school took ten students at a time.
 They studied underground – reputedly never seeing the light of day for seven years.
 The curriculum was spell craft, animal communication, and all the hidden knowledge of the natural world.
 The teacher was the Devil (a lot of Transylvanian superstitions involved the Devil).
 At the end of the seven years he extracted his price: one of the ten students would become a Solomonar, a weather-wizard in the Devil’s service.

 This weather-wizard was responsible for storms.
-In between bouts of bad weather In some accounts (such as Gerard’s) he flew on a dragon and sends thunder down amongst the frightened populace.
+In some accounts (such as Gerard’s) he flew on a dragon and sends thunder down amongst the frightened populace.
 In between bouts of bad weather, this dragon – and, presumably, the Solomonar too – slept underneath a lake high in the mountains of Transylvania.

 Anyone disturbing the dragon’s lake – say, by skipping stones across the surface – risked being struck down by lightning: